mcqj/wpCoin/README.md

-# truffle-init-webpack
+# truffle-react
-Example webpack project with Truffle.
+Example React project with Truffle.
 Includes contracts, migrations, tests, user interface and webpack build pipeline.

 ## Usage

 To initialize a project with this exapmple, run `truffle init webpack` inside an empty directory.

+## TODO

+- Update setState to an immutable style.
+- Move mCoin tests into usit tests - currently tested with cli app 'test.js'

 ## Building and the frontend